 Best options:

-- A for Athens — Most famous, arrive early for good seats
+- A for Athens — The most famous, arrive early if you want seats with a view

 Dinner: Gazi or Psyrri (9:00 PM)#